RedHatInsights/quickstarts/docs/quickstarts/README.md

 An _interactive quick start_ is a set of step-by-step instructions and tasks presented in a side panel embedded within a product’s UI.
 Quick starts can help users get started with a product by providing installation and setup guidance.
 Quick starts also allow users to quickly complete a task without the need to refer to external documentation.

+A quick start has multiple tasks, each task with multiple steps.

 Quick starts should be brief and simple to follow.
 Red Hat recommends quick starts take no longer than 10 minutes for a user to complete, and have a maximum of 5 tasks (2-7 steps per task is a good length).
 You can find more detailed guidelines below under _Best practices for creating quick starts_.

 **IMPORTANT**: